 Simon joined the RSTMH Board as a Trustee in 2014.
-In 2021 he was appointed President-elect of RSTMH and he will take up the role of President in 2022.
+In October 2022 he took up the role of President.

 He has lived and worked in Africa and the Middle East since 1983, with postings to the West Bank & Gaza, Eritrea (where he was the Honorary British Consul), Ethiopia, Lesotho and Sudan.
 For the past 23 years he has lived in Ghana.